Handyman Tool List: Essential Tools Every Handyman Needs

 4. Ear Protection: Prolonged exposure to loud noises can damage your hearing.
 Earplugs or earmuffs can help protect your ears from excessive noise, especially when using loud tools or machinery.

-5. Hard Hat: If you’re working in environments where falling objects are a risk, a hard hat is essential.
-It provides protection against impacts and helps safeguard your head from injury.
+5. Hard Hat: Whilst not essential in most situations, if you’re working in environments where falling objects are a risk, a hard hat is essential.
+It protects against impacts and helps safeguard your head from injury.

 6. Knee Pads: For tasks that involve kneeling for extended periods, knee pads offer cushioning and support to prevent discomfort and injury.
 They’re particularly useful for flooring or tiling projects.

-7. Tactical Boots: Tactical boots are designed to provide excellent foot protection and support in challenging conditions.
+7. Steel toecap Boots: Tactical boots are designed to provide excellent foot protection and support in challenging conditions.
 With features like reinforced toes, slip-resistant soles, and durable materials, they help prevent foot injuries and offer stability on uneven surfaces.

 8. First Aid Kit: Having a well-stocked first aid kit on hand is crucial for addressing minor injuries quickly.
 Ensure it includes basic supplies like bandages, antiseptic wipes, and pain relievers.